morrislaptop/firestore-php/README.md

 don't have to set up a client twice.
 To achieve this we're using reflection, so if you're shomehow uncomfortable with this, then steer away.

+I started this package with [morrislaptop/firestore-php](https://github.com/morrislaptop/firestore-php) as a foundation, and then grew it to become a plug-and-play integration with the `kreait` package.

+This package is not mature for general usage just yet.
+Use at your own risk.

 ## Installation

 This package is installed via Composer.